jakobzhao/geog4572/project/brainstorm.md

 (1) **a url link of the geovisualization** to canvas;

-(2) a short description of the specific geovisual analytical skills you are interested;
+(2) a short description of the specific geovisual analytical skills you are interested; and

-(3) In addition, you can also talk about the potential topics you would like to work on. **Think bold!** However, in the meantime, this course is more about honing the geovisual analytical skills other than concentrating on a specific topic.
+(3) you can also list the potential topics you would like to work on. **Think bold!** In the meantime, please keep in mind that this course is more about honing the geovisual analytical skills other than concentrating on a specific topic.

 **In the lecture this Thursday (4/6)**, you are required to present one geovisualization of your interest to the class.
 You should submit the homework **by noon April 5th**.